oDRGfy9e/celestia-network-analysis/README.md

 ## Data Analysis

-Based on the provided data:
+Based on the provided data for RPC:

 <pre>2023-27-04
 In (MB): 3.2662